thoughtworks/HeartBeat/README.md

 # 1 About HeartBeat

-HeartBeat is a tool to know project delivery to help the team identify performance metrics, thereby driving continuous improvement and enhancing team productivity and efficiency.
+HeartBeat is a tool to understand project delivery to help the team identify performance metrics, thereby driving continuous improvement and enhancing team productivity and efficiency.

 State of DevOps Report is launching in 2019.
-In this webinar, The DORA research team and Google Cloud share key metrics to measure DevOps performance, measure the effectiveness of development and delivery practices.
+In this webinar, The 4 key metrics research team and Google Cloud share key metrics to measure DevOps performance, measure the effectiveness of development and delivery practices.
 They searching about six years, developed four metrics that provide a high-level systems view of software delivery and performance.

 **Here are the for Key meterics:**

 1. Deployment Frequency (DF)
-2. Mean Lead Time for changes (MLT)
+2. Mean Lead Time for changes (LTC)
 3. Mean Time To Recover (MTTR)
 4. Change Failure Rate (CFR)

 In HeartBeat tool, we also have some other metrics, like: Velocity, Cycle Time and Classification.
-So we can collect DF, MLT, CFR, Velocity, Cycle Time and Classification.
+So we can collect DF, LTC, CFR, Velocity, Cycle Time and Classification.

 # 2 Support tools